Review · Crypto Exchange

 Tax implications for Australian users

 Reporting obligation is unchanged.
 Australian tax residents are legally required to report crypto gains and income from all platforms including global Binance, regardless of whether the platform reports to the ATO.
-The absence of direct AUSTRAC data-matching on Binance does not reduce your tax obligation; it may simply mean the ATO receives the information through slower channels.

 For the full framework on Australian crypto tax treatment, see the crypto tax Australia pillar.